gauthamchettiar/notes/aws-notes/00_AWS.md

 1. Public : A cloud managed by an organization and open to use by the general public.
 2. Private : A cloud that virtualizes and distributes the IT infrastructure for a sin-gle organization.
-3. Hybrid : A mixture of a public and a private cloud.AWS is a public cloud.
+3. Hybrid : A mixture of a public and a private cloud.

+AWS is a public cloud.

 ## Cloud Classifications